SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 ### using event Handler

+UI element model can use Announcer (observer) pattern to tell when their state
+change:
+ card announcer when: CardFlipped send: #onFlipped to: self. card announcer when: CardDisappeared send: #onDisappear to: self.

+To add event to an element, you first need to subclass 'BlEventListener' and override the event you want to manage.
+You then add your event handler to your bloc element with method 'addEventHandler'.
+Event are bloc announcement method and classes.

+- event handling (BlEvent and children)

+- handling mouse and keyboard event (shortcut, keybinding, etc...)
+=> subclass BlEventListener, overwrite method which handle event, and add instance of the class to your BlElement with method addEventHandler:

+Keyboard shortcut: BlShortcut

+- Drag&Drop
+Explore BlBaseDragEvent and subclasses.

 Take a look at {{gtClass:name=BlEventHandler|full}} comments:

 BlEventHandler: I am a scriptable event handler that allows users to assign a valuable action to the event of chosen type.